Demersal fish: Benthic fish

 Benthic fish are denser than water, so they can rest on the sea floor.
 They either lie-and-wait as ambush predators, at times covering themselves with sand or otherwise camouflaging themselves, or move actively over the bottom in search for food.
-Benthic fish which can bury themselves include dragonets, flatfish and stingrays.
+Benthic fish which can bury themselves include flatfish, stingrays and dragonets.

 Flatfish are an order of ray-finned benthic fishes which lie flat on the ocean floor.
 Examples are flounder, sole, turbot, plaice, and halibut.
 The adult fish of many species have both eyes on one side of the head.
 When the fish hatches, one eye is located on each side of its head.
 But as the fish grows from the larval stage, one eye migrates to the other side of the body as a process of metamorphosis.
 The flatfish then changes its habits, and camouflages itself by lying on the bottom of the ocean floor with both eyes facing upwards.
 The side to which one eye migrates depends on the species; with some species both eyes are ultimately on the left side, whereas with other species the eyes are on the right.

 Flounder ambush their prey, feeding at soft muddy area of the sea bottom, near bridge piles, docks, artificial and coral reefs.
 Their diet consists mainly of fish spawn, crustaceans, polychaetes and small fish.

 The great hammerhead swings its head in broad angles over the sea floor to pick up the electrical signatures of stingrays buried in the sand.
 It then uses its "hammer" to pin down the stingray.

 Some fishes do not fit into the above classification.
 For example, the family of nearly blind spiderfishes, common and widely distributed, feed on benthopelagic zooplankton.
 Yet they are strictly benthic fish, since they stay in contact with the bottom.
 Their fins have long rays they use to "stand" on the bottom while they face the current and grab zooplankton as it passes by.

 The bodies of benthic fish are adapted for ongoing contact with the sea floor.
 Swimbladders are usually absent or reduced, and the bodies are usually flattened in one way or another.
 Following Moyle and Cech (2004) they can be divided into five overlapping body shapes: